1.1 Booking Enquiries

 3.2 Placement Test

-At 09:00 on the first day, students are asked to sit for a placement test to assess their level of English and at 11:00 new students are assigned to a level of study based on their results.
+Prior to their arrival, students are sent a link to the online placement test (https://bit.ly/CCPlacementTest) to assess their level of English and on their first day, they will be assigned to a level of study based on their results of this test.
 Courses in General English are offered at all levels, however an intermediate level of English or higher is required to join the Professional English Courses.
 Students wishing to join an Exam Preparation course must have an appropriate level of English relevant to the exam they wish to take.
 If a student does not have the minimum level of English required to follow a particular course, the student will be offered a place in a General English-Intensive course of the same value.
 Should students feel that they have been placed in the wrong class, they should immediately report the matter to the Director of Studies for consideration.
+You may be asked to do your placement test online prior to joining your course.

 3.3 Welcome Meeting

 On Monday, immediately after their placement test, students will be invited to attend a short welcome meeting where they will be given details about the course timetable, facilities available at Clubclass, leisure programme and welfare information.
-Students will also be given general tips and guidelines to help them make the most out of their stay.
+Students will also be given general tips and guidelines to help them make the most out of their stay and will be invited to an orientation walk.

 3.4 Absence from School